TeishaMurray/React_Quiz_2/README.md

+React Quiz
+An online quiz that uses the React Library to test your knowledge of JavaScript Array Methods.

 Description
 Uses multiple components to pass quiz data (questions, answers, and scoring) in order to make the UI more interactive.
 Each answer is a button which populates the next question while also keeping score of correct answers.